matthiasn/BirdWatch/README.md

 ###Setup

 A Twitter API consumer key and access token are required to consume the **[Twitter Streaming API](https://dev.twitter.com/docs/streaming-apis)**.
 Please **[create a Twitter application](https://dev.twitter.com/apps)** and store keys and secrets in a twitter.conf file, using the commented out section in the **[application.conf](https://github.com/matthiasn/BirdWatch/blob/master/conf/application.conf)** as a template.
+Please feel free to **[contact me](mailto:matthias.nehlsen@gmail.com)** if there are problems getting the application up and running.

 ###Architecture